Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Benchmark Tasks

-Since LLMs are central for this task, trajectories must be transformed into textual prompts \cite{10.1145/3557915.3561026,10.1109/TKDE.2023.3342137}.
-We adapted the prompts used in \cite{feng-etal-2025-agentmove}, which implemented the three LLM methods evaluated in our study.
-Notably, because LLMs can effectively leverage contextual information, not all input features need to be numerically encoded.
-The evaluated methods utilize only a subset of features: the timestamp, POI category name, and POI ID.
+For zero-shot recommendation, trajectories are converted into textual prompts \cite{10.1145/3557915.3561026,10.1109/TKDE.2023.3342137}.
+We adapted the prompt templates from \cite{feng-etal-2025-agentmove}, which implemented the three LLM methods evaluated in this study: \textbf{LLM-Mob} \cite{wang2023would}, \textbf{LLM-ZS} \cite{beneduce2024large}, and \textbf{LLM-Move} \cite{feng2024move}.
+Since LLMs can leverage contextual information, features do not need numerical encoding; we used each check-in's timestamp, POI category name, and POI ID.
+For a robust evaluation, we tested each method on four LLMs: one closed-source API (Gemini 2.0 Flash \cite{geminiteam2024geminifamilyhighlycapable}) and three open-source instruction-tuned models: Qwen 2.5 7B \cite{qwen2.5}, Llama 3.1 8B \cite{grattafiori2024llama3herdmodels}, and Gemma 2 9B \cite{gemmateam2024gemma2improvingopen}.
+We used the same metrics as in the supervised setting.